 25. Headband Dreadlocks

 A good way to make your dreadlock style unique and all your own is to experiment with their thickness.
 If you have short hair, you could go for thinner ones to get the most number of dreads out of your hair.
-Tie these dreads up in a super high ponytail and go for some straight cut bangs comprising dreads in the front to finish off this innovative look.
+Tie these dreads up in a super high ponytail and go for some side bangs in the front to finish this innovative look.

 27. Dreadlocks Donut Bun

-Go for a perfectly circular donut bun right on top of your head to get your dreads off of your neck on hot summer days.
-Accessorize with a bright headband tied in a cute bow around your head to add a beachy tropical vibe to the whole look.
+Accessorize with a bright headband tied around your head to add a beachy tropical vibe to the whole look.

 Infographic: 6 Coolest Dreadlock Hairstyles That Are Easy To Try